Emergency Preparedness Week: May 1 - 7, 2022

 Canada, provincial and territorial emergency management organizations,

-Indigenous organizations, non-governmental organizations, and private sector.
+Indigenous organizations, municipal and non-governmental organizations, and the private sector.

-Take the steps to be prepared:
+Take the steps to be prepared

 - Know the risks – Although the consequences of disasters can be similar, knowing the risks specific to our community and our region can help you better prepare.